Atlas975/Notes/DistributedSystems/Time_keeping.md

 ___
 # Time keeping
-Accurate timekeeping is crucial in distributed systems for scheduling, logging, and coordination between different components.
+- Accurate timekeeping is crucial in [[Distributed_systems|distributed systems]] for scheduling, logging, and [[Concurrency|coordinations]] between distinct components.
+Multiple timing methods exist to handle this

-**Types of Clocks:**
+## Types of Clocks

-- **Physical Clocks:** Use hardware mechanisms like quartz or atomic clocks to measure the passage of real time.
+- **Physical Clocks:** hardware mechanisms like quartz  / atomic clocks  used to measure real time.
-- **Logical Clocks:** Measure time based on a sequence of events, rather than the passage of real time.
+- **Logical Clocks:** measures time based on a sequence of events, rather than passage of real time.

-#### Techniques:
+#### Techniques

 - **Network Time Protocol (NTP):** Used to synchronize clocks of computers over a network.
 - **Atomic Clocks:** Provide high precision and are used in settings requiring very accurate timekeeping, such as GPS satellites.

 ### Clock Synchronization

-Maintaining the same time across different systems in a distributed network is challenging due to clock drift and network latencies.
+- Involves maintaining the same time across different systems in a distributed network is challenging due to clock drift and network latencies.

 **Methods:**